Eat That Frog!

 First one must decide what they want to do.
 It seems simple enough but it’s easy to run circles around ideas without ever making even one single real plan.
 Write down a goal as clearly and specifically as possible.
 If it’s a monumental task break it up into smaller chunks with deadlines.
 Leave out wiggle room for excuses.

 Second it’s crucial to stick to the plan.
 Common distractions are the smaller tasks on an agenda that are unrelated to the big goal.
 Don’t be tempted by checking emails or minor side projects that can be done faster.
-A work day can fill up with low importance stuff all day every day very easily, but those things aren’t why the worker is on the payroll.
+A work day can fill up with low importance stuff all day every day very easily, but those things aren’t why the employee is on the payroll.
 The Frogs are.
 The big daunting things that only they can do.
 Brian Tracy points out that studies show people are not actually better under pressure and they are not good at multitasking despite what many like to claim.
 Stay disciplined, stay focused.

 Third and last but not at all least is building momentum from harnessing the power of the combined two prior tasks.
 Once the first few goals of any Frog-level task are complete, an instant sense of accomplishment makes the next task easier to kick off.
 Same with the next.
 Eventually all of this will become habit, and you will be filled with determination.